Color based image SKU selection

 This guide describes how Bloomreach search results show the most relevant SKU image for a product with Color-based image SKU selection feature.

-Color-based image SKU selection allows Bloomreach search results to show the most relevant SKU image for a product when there are multiple color SKUs for a search query that includes a color.
+Color-based image SKU selection shows a product's most relevant SKU image when there are multiple color SKUs for a search query that includes color.

 For example, if the user searches for "black dresses" and a particular dress is available in both black and red, the feature will pick the black SKU and return the image associated with that particular SKU instead of just relying on the main image for the overall product.